 Turning to Hornblow’s comments that he ordered the US navy band “to help the populace celebrate” and gave instructions for flags to be spread “all over the tall navy building”, he made the following points:

-“About the band.
+About the band.
 It was a regular concert day and the concert had started sometime before the message came.
 No ‘blizzard of bunting’ was hoisted at our place on 7 November.
 That happened on the 11th when the real word came.
-On the 7th there were displayed from our Headquarters the regular colors, and the bunch of three flags – one French, with the American flags on each side – that were put out on many occasions during the war.“
+On the 7th there were displayed from our Headquarters the regular colors, and the bunch of three flags – one French, with the American flags on each side – that were put out on many occasions during the war.

 There was evidently no wish for Hornblow to go to that length: amended to accommodate the Admiral’s (and Roy Howard’s) criticisms, Fake Armistice was published in November 1921 under the new title of Amazing Armistice.

-The amended passages read as follows:
+The amended text read as follows:

-“Promptly at four o’clock Howard had been presented to Admiral Wilson.
+Promptly at four o’clock Howard had been presented to Admiral Wilson.
 They had been chatting awhile when the admiral remarked that he had just received a message which might possibly interest Howard, and handed it to him for his perusal.
 Howard beheld an official telegram, signed by Commander Jackson of Admiral Wilson’s office in Paris and naval attache at our Paris embassy.
 It said: ‘Armistice signed this morning at 11 all hostilities ceased at 2 p.m. to-day.’

 Desirous that the people of Brest learn of it, Admiral Wilson despatched an orderly to bulletin the tidings in the public square, where the naval band happened to be giving its weekly concert.

 Admiral Wilson expressed his willingness that Howard should use the report.
 In company, therefore, with Ensign Sellards to assist him in arranging things, Howard rushed to the postes.
-But . . . dived en route into the nearby telegraph room of ‘La Dépêche’.”
-[My italics]
+But . . . dived en route into the nearby telegraph room of ‘La Dépêche’.
+(My italics)

-“Knowing that type of French official as I do, I am convinced that no one in Brest, of whatever exalted rank, could have caused the local French censors to let by so portentous a message without [the permission] of either the Ministry of War or the Paris censorship office.”
-8 [My italics]
+As in Fake Armistice, Hornblow was adamant that the Brest censors had passed the cablegram for transmission to New York City because they thought it had arrived already censored from Paris.
+But he altered the Fake Armistice line that not even the Admiral in person [could have influenced the censors] so that it now read: Knowing that type of French official as I do, I am convinced that no one in Brest, of whatever exalted rank, could have caused the local French censors to let by so portentous a message without [the permission] of either the Ministry of War or the Paris censorship office.
+N7 (My italics)

-7 November 1928
+Admiral Wilson’s newspaper interview, 7 November 1928

 “As Wilson tells the story, it was a routine day in Brest . . . .
 The admiral was in constant communication with Captain R. H. Jackson, then naval attache in the American embassy in Paris.
 Jackson sent daily, sometimes hourly, reports.